 - Under Notifications, mark the field against Do not allow any site to show notifications.

 You will no longer receive any Notifications.

 Now these steps are too general.
-Imagine that you have a set of websites for which you want turn the notifications on and set it off for the remaining ones.
+Imagine that you have a set of websites for which you want to turn the notifications on and set it off for the remaining ones.
 Whitelist means that Show Notifications have been set to Allow.
 Similarly, Blacklist is to block the Show Notifications feature.
-So rather than applying the feature to all websites, you can customise it to the ones you want.
+So rather than applying the feature to all websites, you can customize it to the ones you want.
 Read the steps below:

 How to Use Whitelist/Blacklist for Specific Sites

 - Like before, click on the hamburger icon and select Settings.

 - Add the site you wish.
 Click on the Allow/Block permission.
 By clicking Allow, you can receive notifications from that website.
 Using block, you can prevent the website from notifying.
 To add a site, enter its hostname.
 Say to add Facebook, simply type https://www.facebook.com.
 Click Done.

 You can also have exceptions for an entire domain.
 For this, add [*.] in front of the domain name.